Are you a service provider?

 Find out what you need to know about status cards and the Temporary Confirmation of Registration Document.

 What is a service provider?

-A service provider is an organization, business or individual that dispenses various services and benefits, such as medical or social services and benefits, for eligible Status Indians as identified in the Indian Act.
-They can be federal, provincial or territorial governments, or other program and service providers.
+A service provider is an organization or business that provides various services and benefits, such as health or social services and benefits, to persons registered as Indians under the Indian Act.
+The services and benefits provided can be from federal, provincial or territorial government programs or from any other program that delivers services.

-To learn more about Indian status, visit What is Indian status.
+To find out more about Indian status, visit What is Indian status.

 Which status cards are accepted?

 As of February 2019, all versions of the Secure Certificate of Indian Status and the Certificate of Indian Status are accepted until their renewal date.

 To find out which status cards are currently accepted, visit Is your status card still valid.

 You can also find out if a secure status card is valid (not reported lost, stolen, damaged or destroyed) by calling 1-877-VALIDE8 (1-877-825-4338).
 This service is only available for the Secure Certificate of Indian Status.